iremtoru/hello-world/README.md

 # hello-world

 Hello, Irem is here.
 Right now, i'm learning how to use github.
-As far as learned it's very useful for people who wants to develop their projects.
+As far as learned it's very useful for people who want to develop their projects.